-You can determine if your property has any potential cross connections by completing a Cross-Connection Survey on our website at http://www.tcpud.org/download/general/15ccs.pdf or by calling the Compliance Services Division to schedule a Cross-Connection Control inspection.
+You can determine if your property has any potential cross connections by completing a Cross-Connection Survey on our website or by calling the Compliance Services Division to schedule a Cross-Connection Control inspection.

 Please note that you are also required to install an approved backflow prevention assembly on any identified cross-connections per District requirements and to test this assembly annually.